dataloop-ai-apps/export-gcs/README.md

 3. Define the bucket name in the node configuration panel.
 4. Start pipeline

-Pre-requirements: The GCS-hooks service needs an integration of `GOOGLE_API_KEY` secret key.
+Pre-requirements: The GCS-hooks service needs an integration of `GCP_SERVICE_ACCOUNT` that holds the service account json data.

 ## Node inputs and Outputs: